rich98/vmware_audit_powershell/README.md

 - Sortable table output with detailed VM configuration
 - Export audit report to `.CSV`
 - Check for updates
+- You do not need to be Admin to run, but you will need access to the VMware Worstation folder, for best results run as administrator
 ---

 ## 📦 Requirements